 HARD:LINE International Film Festival is no warehouse festival where the priority is to show as many films as possible but rather concentrates on presenting a few glowing examples of everything that extreme film can be.

 We are primarily an audience-driven festival that focuses on entertaining the festival attendees which is why we have dispensed with an elaborate jury process and have instead left it up to the festival goers to decide what they find interesting and exciting.
-Every film has the chance of becoming the festival favourite except for the film that runs during our final night.
-This film is shown after a concert and followed by a party.
-The final night is all about fun for everyone.
+Every film has the chance of becoming the festival favourite except for the opening and closing film.
+These films are part of special events with parties, concerts, speeches and a lot of fun.

-Yet we do know how important a professional point of view may be for you as a filmmaker.
-This is why an international jury will judge your short films in order to hand out the Silver Melies Award of the European Fantastic Film Festivals Federation (EFFFF).
-Please note that the submissions for the short film section need to be European productions.
-The winner will be nominated for the best European short, awarded by the Federation itself.
-Therefore, your short film must not be awarded at another Melies D'Argent competition.
-If so, you cannot be awarded at H:LIFFF.
+Besides that we are aware of how important a professional point of view may be for you as a filmmaker.
+This is why an international jury will judge your short films in order to hand out the Silver Melies Award of the Méliès International Festivals Federation (MIFF).
+Please note that the submissions for the short film section need to be German productions.
+The winner will be nominated for the best European short, awarded by the Federation itself at Sitges Fantastic Film Festival every year.
+Therefore, your short film must not be awarded at another Melies D’Argent competition.
+If your film won at another MIFF-Festival, you cannot be awarded at H:LIFF.

 – Closing Night (Out of competition)